NASHVILLE, Tenn. (AP) — Kyle Fuller scored 17 points to lead Vanderbilt to a 66-55 victory over Cornell on Monday night.

 Johnson picked up his fourth foul less than a minute into the second half and went to the bench.
 Cornell turned up the full-court pressure and started attacking the basket.
 Chermerinski, a 6-foot-8 forward, scored eight points during a 14-2 run.
 His uncontested layup with 14:17 left cut the deficit to 40-38.

-Cornell then went back to perimeter shooting, but with Vanderbilt switching to a zone defense the Big Red went cold from the outside.
-Vanderbilt answered with a 12-2 run, with eight points from Rod Odom and six from Fuller.
+Cornell then went back to perimeter shooting but, with Vanderbilt switching to a zone defense, went cold from the outside.
+Vanderbilt answered with a 12-2 run, with eight points from Odom and six from Fuller.
 A rare five-point possession ended the spurt.
-As Odom sank his third 3-pointer, Fuller was fouled while setting a screen.
+As Odom sank his third 3-pointer, Fuller was fouled while setting his screen.
 He made both free throws to push the lead to 52-40 with 9:59 left.

-Cornell made one last run, pulling within seven with less than three minutes remaining, but Johnson answered with a three-point play.
+Cornell made one last run, pulling within seven with less than 3 minutes left.
+Johnson answered with a three-point play.
 He drained a running jumper and converted the free throw for his first points since scoring 12 in the first half.
-He finished with 15 and was 5-of-6 from the field.

 Vanderbilt received just two points from its reserves.
 Dai-Jon Parker accounted for the bench's only basket with a transition layup in the last 30 seconds.
 Parker was playing his first game of the season after serving an eight-game suspension for a violation of non-academic team rules.

 The sophomore shooting guard played a career-high 28 minutes to help fill Johnson's void.
-His defense helped assure Stallings of his 181st win at Memorial Gymnasium.
-Stallings, in his 14th season, is tied with Roy Skinner for the most home wins at Vanderbilt.
+His defense helped assure Vanderbilt coach Kevin Stallings of his 181st win at Memorial Gymnasium.
+Stallings, in his 14th year, is tied with Roy Skinner for the most home wins at Vanderbilt.